 What causes breathlessness?

 Speak to your doctor or nurse if you feel breathless.
-They can find out what's causing it and recommend the best ways to manage it.
-If there's a reversible cause for the breathlessness, like an infection, they can treat this.
+They can find out what’s causing it and recommend the best ways to manage it.
+If there’s a reversible cause, like an infection, they can treat this.

 Sometimes people still experience breathlessness after an illness has been treated.
-Tell your doctor or nurse if this happens to you as there are treatments that can help.
+Tell your doctor or nurse if this happens to you, as there may be treatments that can help.

 What can you do to manage breathlessness?